Bey Yaar: Plot

 Childhood friends Chintan "Chako" (Divyang Thakkar) and Tapan "Tino" (Pratik Gandhi) aspire to invest in a real estate project called The Other Side, located near the scenic Nal Savorar area and their residence of Ahmedabad.
-They currently work as MRs while hoping to make quick money through a Godman who promises to triple their profit.
+They currently work as MRs while hoping to make quick money through a Godman who promises to triple their profits.
 The Godman turns out to be part of a larger con and his scheme is discovered by the police.
-As a result, Chako and Tino are scammed out of ₹1,80,000 (or 180,000 rupees).
+As a result, Chako and Tino are scammed out of ₹180,000.

 Chako's father, Jeetu (Darshan Jariwala), runs a small local tea stall, in which hangs a painting from a prominent artist named M.F.
 Hassan (based on the late M.F.
 Husain).
 The piece was gifted to Jeetu as a sign of their close friendship, before Hassan's rise to prominence and eventual death.
 Upon learning that Jeetu's tea stall painting is highly coveted, Tino comes up with another idea to secure an investment with The Other Side: secretly replace the painting with an identical fake one, and then loan the original for cash.
 Initially hesitant but desperate, Chako assists in the plan along with their friend Uday (Kavin Dave), an avid painter who begrudgingly agrees to compose an exact copy of the piece himself.

 With the switch successful, Chako and Tino mortgage the original painting to a local art dealer, Y.B.
 Gandhi (Manoj Joshi).
 Shortly thereafter, however, Gandhi informs Chako that the painting he received is fake and that someone else had tried to sell the same painting to another dealer.
 Gandhi convinces Chako that either Tino had double-crossed him, or that his father had been lying about the painting's authenticity.
 Chako returns the money back to Gandhi, and angrily confronts Tino, who indeed went to a separate dealer, but was sent by Uday for an art survey only.
 Chako then meets his father and accuses him of confabulating a friendship.
 Angered by the accusations and hurt by Chako's loss of the painting, Jeetu kicks him out of the house.